Apply for Unemployment Benefits in Arkansas

 How can I sign up for unemployment in Arkansas online?

-Concerning how to apply for unemployment online in Arkansas, you can easily file for unemployment benefits on the official EZARC (Easy Arkansas Claims) website.
+Concerning how to apply for unemployment online in Arkansas, you can easily learn to file for unemployment benefits on the official EZARC (Easy Arkansas Claims) website.
 This is the only site where you can complete an online application for unemployment, so applicants need to make sure that they are applying on the official government website before they submit a claim.

 You must complete your unemployment EDD application in a timely manner when applying online.
 If you wait too long to file, you risk not receiving benefits for prior weeks of unemployment.
 File for an unemployment claim in Arkansas during the week you wish to actually start receiving UI benefits.